particle-iot/docs/src/content/datasheets/wi-fi/p2-migration-guide.md

 The flash file system can be used for data storage on the P2, however care must be taken to avoid excessive wear of the flash for frequently changing data.

+### Flash file system

+The P1 did not have a flash file system.

+The P2 has a 2 MB flash file system using the same [POSIX API](/cards/firmware/file-system/file-system/) as Gen 3 devices.
+A small amount of space is reserved for system use including configuration data.
+Most of the space is available for user application use.

+### EEPROM

+The [EEPROM emulation API](/cards/firmware/eeprom/eeprom/) is the same across the P1 and P2.

+The P1 had 2047 bytes of emulated EEPROM.
+The P2 has 2048 bytes of emulated EEPROM.
+On the P2 and Gen 3 devices, the EEPROM is actually just a file on the flash file system.

 ### Pin functions removed

 The following pins served P1-specific uses and are NC on the P2.
 You should not connect anything to these pins.